wesam-abutuaimeh/blog.com/README.md

 # Blog-Template .

-## By Developer : Wesam Hatme Abu Tuaimeh .
+## By Developer : Wesam Hatme Abu Taima .

 ### The sketch was taken from the Elzero Web School channel.